grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ## What is a value?

-In short, values are usually seend as immutable quantities or measurements[^addreference] that are compared by their content, not their identity.
+In short, values are usually seen as immutable quantities or measurements[^addreference] that are compared by their content, not their identity.
 There are some examples of values in the libraries of our programming languages.
 For example, `String` class in Java or C# is a value, because it is immutable and every two strings are considered equal when they contain the same data.
 Other examples are the primitive types that are built-in into most programming languages, like numbers or characters.

 Most of the values shipped with general purpose libraries are quite primitive and general purpose.
 There are many times, however, when we want to model a domain abstraction as a value.
 Some examples include: date and time (which nowadays is usually a part of standard library, because it is usable in so many domains), money, temperature, but also things such as file paths or resource identifiers.